 She asked more questions to no one with a slight slur, drank more wine and started to unwind.
-When it seemed she was going uncomfortably deep — the kind of deep one goes to not because they really want to but because there’s a depth to be gone to and, well, one has to go somewhere — John changed the subject to the equally listing empty wine bottles between them.
+When it seemed she was going uncomfortably deep into "why" territory — the kind of deep one goes to not because they really want to but because there’s a depth to be gone to and, well, one has to go somewhere — John changed the subject to the empty wine bottles listing between them.
 Colleen seemed relieved to talk about something meaningless and unwound more.

 “So are we going West or not?” he said, pouring the last of his glass into his mouth.

 “You really have weed?
 I thought you were a Catholic girl,” he teased.